Configuration of Devices

 Configure device actions triggered by specific conditions, including status variables.

-• Display Pages Triggers – switch the dash to another page upon the chosen condition
+Display Pages Triggers – when a condition occurs, switch the dash to another page

-• Display Buttons Triggers – simulate a button press when the condition occurs
+Display Buttons Triggers – when a condition occurs, simulate a button press

-• Reset Alarm Triggers – reset a previously triggered alarm
+Reset Alarm Triggers – when a condition occurs, reset a previously triggered alarm

 Configuration of Power Outputs